accetto/ubuntu-vnc-xfce-firefox-plus/README.md

 Frequently used preferences and profiles can be also embedded into new user built images.
 The ready-to-use Dockerfiles are already provided (see [below](#user-content-image-set)).
 The [HOWTO][this-wiki-howto] page in [Wiki][this-wiki] describes how to build such images.

-The images are based on the [accetto/ubuntu-vnc-xfce][accetto-docker-ubuntu-vnc-xfce] images, just adding the [Firefox][firefox] browser and resources for its customization.
+The image is based on the [accetto/ubuntu-vnc-xfce][accetto-docker-ubuntu-vnc-xfce] image, just adding the [Firefox][firefox] browser and resources for its customization.

-The images inherit the following components from the base images
+The image inherits the following components from its [base image][accetto-docker-ubuntu-vnc-xfce]:

 - light-weight [Xfce][xfce] desktop environment
 - high-performance VNC server [TigerVNC][tigervnc] (TCP port **5901**)
 - [noVNC][novnc] HTML5 clients (full and lite) (TCP port **6901**)
 - popular text editor [vim][vim]
 - lite but advanced graphical editor [mousepad][mousepad]
+- container start-up options

+Running containers in background is the primary scenario this image has been developed for.
+However, running in foreground can be useful in many cases.
+See the description below for examples of using the containers both ways.

-The images are regularly maintained and rebuilt.
+The image is regularly maintained and rebuilt.
 The history of notable changes is documented in [CHANGELOG][this-changelog].

 ### Image set